chaoss/website/README.md

 The CHAOSS website is a Wordpress site.
 If there is a specific function or plugin you would like to see implemented, please include a link.

+##
+To add news and blogs articles, please create a mark down file in the news folder.
+When accepted, the content will be added to the website.

 ## Website
 Content of http://chaoss.community website.